-Now you just need to take the tape supports off the plant as these can become restrictive for further growth.
+You need to take the tape supports off the plant, as these can become restrictive for further growth.

 Make sure the plant is fully healed, around 2 to 4 weeks before you do this.
-Proceed with caution, you do not want to cause new problems and have to fix your plant again.
+Proceed with caution; you do not want to cause new problems and must fix your plant again.

-A bend or break can also happen when you just brush against it.
-When they mature they grow stronger but you should always handle them with care.
+A bend or break can also happen when you brush against it.
+When they mature, they grow stronger, but you should always handle them with care.

 Outdoor growers know this all too well as they have to deal with the forces of nature, animals, and maybe even some playful kids who are not very aware of their surroundings.